SHT library API. More...

 | Set the load factor threshold for a table. | |

-| void | sht_set_psl_limit (struct sht_ht *ht, uint8_t thold) |
+| void | sht_set_psl_limit (struct sht_ht *ht, uint8_t limit) |

 | Set the PSL limit of a table. | |

-| _Bool | sht_init (struct sht_ht *ht, uint32_t capacity) |
+| bool | sht_init (struct sht_ht *ht, uint32_t capacity) |

 | Initialize a hash table. | |